Your choice of web browser should be based on an understating of what’s available and what fits your requirements.

-In reality, many users stick with whatever came preinstalled and don’t have time to research or test alternatives.
-With this in mind we thought we’d compile a quick cheatsheet on what’s out there.
+In reality, many users stick with whatever comes pre-installed on their machines and don’t have time to research or test alternatives.
+With this in mind, we thought we’d compile a quick cheat sheet on the most popular web browsers.

 Chrome has good some security features and is available across all major platforms.
 Great for syncing between desktop and phone as well as home and work.

-Safari is only available on OSX and iOS devices but still boasts a market share of 14.4%.
+Safari is only available on Mac OS X and iOS devices but still boasts a market share of 14.4%.

-Opera is fast and light with loads of privacy and security features.
-It now comes with web 3 support and a crypto wallet.
+Opera is fast and light with lots of privacy and security features.
+It now comes with Web3 support and a crypto wallet.